 Woodstock’s Gillingham’s General Store, a legendary historic general store that has been here since 1886 is perfect for visitors to purchase one-of-a-kind souvenirs and other local crafts.
 Marsh-Billings-Rockefeller National Historical Park is also not far from the main street.

-Between strolling along the quaint street, shopping, dining, and hiking among the mountain, visitors get plenty of things to do in Vermont to occupy themselves in Woodstock.
+Between strolling along the quaint street, shopping, dining, and hiking among the mountains, visitors get plenty of things to occupy themselves in Woodstock.

 8. Marsh-Billings-Rockefeller National Park, Woodstock, VT

 Marsh Billings Rockefeller National Park is a national historical park located just northwest of the Woodstock Village.
 It is the only park scientifically conservated in the USA.
 This land conservation stewardship is the result of the hard work of three generations of George Perkins Marsh, Frederick Billings, and Mary F. Rockefeller.

 Visitors here can take a hiking tour of the managed forest and learn about forest conservation & stewardship.
 A tour of well preserved Mansion of the Marsh-Billings-Rockefeller is also available.
 There is also an exhibition center at the Carriage Barn visitor center.

 In today’s industrialist world, knowledge of nature conservation is much more essential and Marsh-Billings-Rockefeller National Park is doing a marvelous job to spread this knowledge among the new generations.

 9. Smugglers Notch, Lamoille County, Vermont

 Smugglers Notch is a mountain pass famous amongst the locals and was awarded the Best of the East Award by Ski Magazine of Vermont in the last couple of years for its best ski trails.
 Smugglers Notch got its name as, during the war of 1812, smugglers used to smuggle goods and alcohol via this route.